 What is Tor?

 First of all, Tor is not the hammer-wielding god.
 Indeed, it’s an open source network of virtual tunnels that offers users to protect their privacy and security on the Internet.
-Furthermore, Tor allows organizations and individuals to share information without compromising their privacy.
+Furthermore, the Tor network allows organizations, individuals or other types of Tor users to share information without compromising their privacy.

-Tor Project provides Tor browser, a free, Firefox based, software to access the deep web.
+Tor Project provides Tor browser, a free Firefox-based software based in Panama, to access the deep web.
 And it works like any other browser, while allowing you to browse anonymously both normal and deep web sites.
-However, it doesn’t work like a VPN: There’s no encryption.
+However, it doesn’t work as a VPN: There’s no encryption.
 So you’re in the clear and your ISP, for example, can access your traffic data.
-Therefore, you should always use Tor with a VPN.
-Looking for the best VPN for Tor?
+Therefore, you should always use your Tor connection with a VPN.
+Connecting to the VPN will ensure that your server location stays completely hidden.
+Looking for a Tor VPN free service or the best VPN for Tor browser?
 Read below.

 How to install Tor?